 And it’s here where we get to the start of the problems.
-Once his mask was removed and Lord Tensai was revealed to be Matt Bloom, he got a slight reaction, but it seemed that most of the crowd were apathetic and just didn’t care.
+Once his mask was removed with Lord Tensai being revealed as Matt Bloom, he got a slight reaction, but it seemed that most of the crowd were apathetic and didn’t care.
 There was even a Daniel Bryan chant towards the end of the match.

 Lord Tensai Winning Streak Turns into a Losing Streak